digst/cloud/design.md

 **[Gov Dev Tool]** SIT offers an enterprise grade 'Government Development Toolchain' as Software as a Service to support agile application development

 The tool chain will consist of professional, enterprise grade tools.
 SIT offers the toolchain preconfigured and integrated with existing user and access management.
-Licenses are provided by Platform Consumers or procured in bulk by SIT where possible.
-The tool chain used in sandboxes should be available to consumers and prospective costumers free-of-charge with a limited number of floating trial licenses.
+Licences are provided by Platform Consumers or procured in bulk by SIT where possible.
+The tool chain used in sandboxes should be available to consumers and prospective costumers free-of-charge with a limited number of floating trial licences.

 End-user support and training is done outside of SIT.